André Silva (footballer, born 1995): Eintracht Frankfurt

 On 2 September 2019, Silva moved to Eintracht Frankfurt on a two-year loan deal, with Ante Rebić heading in the opposite direction.
 He made his Bundesliga debut 12 days later, playing the entire 2–1 defeat at Augsburg and partnering compatriot and former Porto teammate Gonçalo Paciência up front.
 He scored his first goal in the competition on 22 September, netting the first in a 2–2 home draw against Borussia Dortmund.

 With the restart of the German league following the COVID-19 pandemic, Silva scored eight goals in ten games for a total of 12 in the campaign.
 This surpassed by one goal the record for top-scoring Portuguese in a German top-flight season, by Werder Bremen's Hugo Almeida.

 On 10 September 2020, Silva signed a permanent three-year contract.
 He was Player of the Month for the following January, with seven goals from six games including three braces.
 With 28 goals, he bettered Bernd Hölzenbein's 44-year-old club record for goals in a top-flight campaign by one; only Bayern Munich's Robert Lewandowski scored more over the season.

 RB Leipzig

 Silva joined RB Leipzig on 2 July 2021, on a five-year contract for a fee of €23 million.
 On 20 August, he scored his first goal in a 4–0 win over VfB Stuttgart.
 His first in the Champions League came on 19 October, in a 3–2 away loss against Paris Saint-Germain in the group stage.
 He added two in six appearances in their victorious run in the DFB-Pokal.

+On 2 August 2023, Silva moved to Spanish top-tier club Real Sociedad on a season-long loan with an option to buy.
+He made his debut on 30 September, as a 60th-minute substitute in the 3–0 home win over Athletic Bilbao.

+On 3 February 2025, Silva was loaned to Werder Bremen until the end of the campaign.

+Elche

+Silva returned to the Spanish top division on 18 August 2025, on a one-year deal at Elche with the option of an additional year's extension.